linux-ottawa/talk-20191107/README.md

 #### Part 2 - Initial Steps

-On the laptop
+On the target XPS laptop
 .
 Create a root password
 .
 Get a network address and know what it is
 .
 Allow root logins (temporary and only affects the installer session) .
 Enable sshd

 #### Part 3 - Perform initial install
+This is done from a system that already has Ansible installed and has a network connection.
 .
-Connect from remote system
+Connect from remote system to make sure it all works . get the wired network name and the install disk name .
+Edit necessary variable files to set these values
 .
+Run the ansible-playbook with appropriate options.
 .
-.
-Reboot
+When completed, it should automatically reboot.

 #### Part 4 - Perform standard install
 .
+You can now run the second Ansible playbook.

+## Past here is still rough notes.
+Ignore at present.

 You should now have a proper system, already to use with your account setup and all of your software available.
 Additional playbooks can be crafted that will do specific software installations and configurations, but that is all in your hands.

+## Gotcha's, hurdles, etc.

 First off, I am using my macbook for the remote system.
 MacOS does not have a utility that understands sha512 hashing.
 All of the standard methods (that are not mkpasswd) generate a DES password.
 Everything calls the system crypt library which has no such support.
 I spent some time with carious work arounds but they all failed.